Do You Need Sewer Line Insurance?

-Damage to sewer lines can cause homeowners inconvenience and expensive repairs.
+Damage to sewer lines can cause homeowners inconvenience and expensive repairs after water damage.
 A few problems you may experience are: damage to a sewer line include blockage and back-up of indoor toilets and other plumbing fixtures, a foul sewer gas odor in your home, blocked drains, mold, outdoor water leaks on your lawn, pools of septic water in your yard, sinkholes, rodent/insect infestations, and cracks in your foundation.

 No one wants to deal with all the inconvenience and expense without having a plan in place.
 You have a few options when it comes to purchasing a sewer line protection plan.

-Since many homeowners insurance policies exclude coverage for sewer lines, you may be able to add coverage by an endorsement (rider) to cover sewer backup.
-You can check with your current homeowners insurance company to see if this endorsement is available and what the specific cost is for adding sewer line coverage.
+Since many homeowners insurance policies exclude coverage for sewer lines, you may be able to add coverage by an endorsement (also called a rider to the policy) to cover sewer backup.
+You can check with your current homeowners insurance company to see if this endorsement is available and what the specific cost is for adding sewer line coverage along with what types of water damage are covered.
 Another option is to purchase a policy from a company that specializes in sewer line protection.

 Why You Should Get It